Trust Pilot Customer Feedback Mobile

 Residential street light poles will cost less than commercial street light poles.
 This is because commercial street light poles are typically taller and more durable than their residential counterparts.
 For example, a highway light pole will be more expensive than a light pole located on a residential side street.
 Conversely, a solar street light pole will cost efficiently the same as a light pole with hard-wired lights.

-What Height Is Best for Street Light Poles?
+What Height is Best for Street Light Poles?

 The height of a light pole will be dependent on several factors including: